Ranojitdas/HeritageHub/README.md

-# 📮 Philately - The Ultimate Stamp Collection App
+# 📮 HeritageHub - The Ultimate Heritage & Handicrafts Marketplace

-### 🏆 Smart India Hackathon 2024 Grand Finalist
+### 🏆 ANRF-INAE sponsored Technovate Winner

 ## 🌟 About the Project

-**Philately** is a **Flutter-based mobile application** designed for **stamp collectors (philatelists)**.
-It provides a **comprehensive digital marketplace** where users can **explore, buy, sell, and auction rare stamps**, access **detailed philatelic information**, and connect with a vibrant community of collectors.
+**HeritageHub** is a **Flutter-based mobile application** designed to **promote and preserve India's rich cultural heritage and handicrafts**.
+It provides a **comprehensive digital marketplace** where users can **explore, buy, and sell traditional handicrafts, artworks, and textiles** from various states across India.
+The app aims to **connect artisans, collectors, and enthusiasts** while offering a **seamless user experience, secure transactions, and advanced search features**.

-With a **seamless user experience, secure transactions, and advanced search features**, Philately transforms traditional stamp collecting into a modern, interactive, and engaging experience.
+With a **seamless user experience, secure transactions, and advanced search features**, HeritageHub transforms traditional stamp collecting into a modern, interactive, and engaging experience.

 ---